jsmoxon/JavaDocs/README.md

 ######1.
 Parallelizing the WebDriverTest Class

-As mentioned previously, the SampleSauceTest class demonstrates how to run it's tests in parallel.
+As mentioned previously, the SampleSauceTest class demonstrates how to run its tests in parallel.
 The test is parallelized by specifying the different parameters to test with, in this case the browser and platform.
 Behind the scenes, the test framework creates a different instance of the test class for each set of parameters and runs them in parallel.
-The parameters are passed to the constructor so each instance customizes it's behavior using those parameters.
+The parameters are passed to the constructor so each instance customizes its behavior using those parameters.

 In this example, we're parallelizing tests across different browsers on different platforms.
 Since testing an app in Firefox on Linux is independent of testing it in Chrome on Windows, we can safely run both tests in parallel.
 The static method browsersStrings() is annotated with com.saucelabs.junit.ConcurrentParameterized.Parameters, indicating it should be used to determine the parameters for each instance of the test.
 The method returns a LinkedList of parameters to use for each test instance's constructor.
 The SampleSauceTest constructor captures these parameters and setUp() uses them to configure the DesiredCapabilities.